 Army CYS is part of the Department of Defense Child Development Program, which is the largest employer sponsored child care program in the world.
-Army CYS serves over 200,000 children and employs over 11,000 staff members at installations worldwide.
+Army CYS serves over 200,000 children and youth and employs over 11,000 staff members at installations worldwide.
+CYS promotes consistent programming between garrisons by adhering to workforce standards, providing a strong management foundation, and ensuring a well-trained workforce.
 The breadth and diversity of the people we serve and the programs we provide require strong adherence to our workforce, a firm management foundation, and a well trained professional direction.
 The following four pillars provide the foundation for CYS mission, management, and development of a skilled, dedicated workforce.